 This distinction is given to Filipino-Canadian students who have demonstrated academic excellence and have been active volunteers in their community.

 In May 2015, during former President Benigno Aquino’s state visit, then Prime Minister Stephen Harper cited Cuvin as an example of Filipino success in Canada.

-During the Asian Heritage Month, Canadian Filipino Senator Tobias Enverga also gave a glowing tribute to Cuvin.
+During Asian Heritage Month, Canadian Filipino Senator Tobias Enverga also gave a glowing tribute to Cuvin.
 “When it comes to other contributions by Asian Canadians, I can proudly let you know that the Canada 150 logo that we have seen in so many places this year was designed by a Filipino-Canadian."
 Enverga said Cuvin's feat makes him "exceptionally proud" to belong the Filipino immigrant community.

 In addition to her passion for translating ideas through graphics, Cuvin also enjoys singing.
-She has been singing in church and is currently an Assistant Musical Director of Waterloo’s “Unaccompanied Minors,” an a cappella group.
+She has been singing in church and is currently an Assistant Musical Director of Waterloo’s “Unaccompanied Minors,” a cappella group.